The Clear Edge

 • Which strategic bet paid off faster than planned?

-When Marcus reviewed his year at month 8, he discovered his referral system delivered 60% of new clients vs. the planned 30%.
-That’s a strategic signal to double down, not just celebrate.
+When Marcus reviewed his year at month 8, he saw his referral system was delivering 60% of new clients instead of the planned 30%.
+That isn’t just a win to celebrate; it’s a strategic signal to double down.

 What’s not working assessment (15 minutes):